 "Any world in which Tracy Grammer needs to say more than 'It's Tracy Grammer.
 When do you want me to play?' is a world gone horribly wrong." -Scott Sheldon, Sanctuary Concerts

 "Tracy charmed our audience with songs and stories new and old, invoking the magic of her partnership with the late Dave Carter but weaving in her own unique style and grace, keeping the material fresh and engaging." -Melinda Perrin, A Place for Folk

 "With Tracy, it's never just about the music.
-It's a soul journey."
+It's a soul journey." - a fan

 TRACY GRAMMER has performed in solo, duo, trio, and band configurations on coffeehouse, theater, and festival stages since 1997.
-A favorite on the folk circuit, Grammer is primarily known as a sensitive, creative song interpreter with a springwater clear alto, a girl-next-door stage presence, pristine fingerstyle guitar, beautifully intoned violin, and an unshakable dedication to the legacy of the late songwriter, Dave Carter.
+A favorite on the folk circuit, Tracy is primarily known as a sensitive, creative song interpreter with a springwater clear alto, a girl-next-door stage presence, pristine fingerstyle guitar, beautifully intoned violin, and an unshakable dedication to the legacy of the late songwriter, Dave Carter.
 Her quick wit and writer's eye also make her a riveting storyteller and at the end of the night, it's often the case that audiences can't decide which they loved better -- the songs, or the stories behind them.